Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents

-\textbf{LLM Agents for Dueling Bandits.} We consider an LLM agent with policy $\pi_{\mathrm{LLM}}$ interacting with a $K$-armed dueling bandit environment.
-At each round $t \in \{1,\ldots,T\}$, the LLM agent selects a pair of arms $(\mathsf{Arm}_1(t), \mathsf{Arm}_2(t))$ from the set $\{b_1,\ldots,b_K\}$ based on a natural language instruction $\mathtt{Prompt}(C, H_t, R)$ (see Figure~\ref{fig:original_prompt}), consisting of three parts: \begin{itemize} \item Context $C$: a natural language description of the $K$-armed dueling bandit problem, including the number of arms $K$, the time horizon $T$, and the task objective. \item History $H_t$: an externally summarized interaction history up to round $t$, which includes a sequence of pairwise dueling results and the empirical probabilities. \item Reasoning $R$: the zero-shot chain-of-thought (CoT) reasoning \cite{kojima2022large} that encourages the LLM agent to reason about the problem in a structured manner. \end{itemize} The LLM agent's policy can be represented as:

-The goal is to maximize the cumulative reward over some time horizon $T$, where the reward is the sum of the unknown probabilities of the two chosen arms beating the best arm (Condorcet winner).
+\textbf{In-context LLM agents for dueling bandits.} We consider an LLM agent with policy $\pi$ interacting with a $K$-armed dueling bandit environment in-context.
+At each round $t \in \{1,\ldots,T\}$, the LLM agent selects a pair of arms $(\mathsf{Arm}_1(t), \mathsf{Arm}_2(t))$ from the set $\{b_1,\ldots,b_K\}$ based on a natural language instruction $\mathtt{Prompt}(P, H_t, R)$ (see Figure~\ref{fig:original_prompt}), consisting of three parts: \begin{itemize}[leftmargin=4mm] \item Problem Description $P$: a natural language description of the DB problem, including the number of arms $K$, the time horizon $T$, and the task objective. \item History $H_t$: an externally summarized interaction history~\citep{krishnamurthy2024can} up to round $t$, which includes a sequence of pairwise dueling results and the empirical probabilities. \item Reasoning $R$: the zero-shot chain-of-thought (CoT) reasoning \citep{kojima2022large} that encourages the LLM agent to reason about the problem in a structured manner. \end{itemize} The LLM agent's policy can be represented as: The goal is to maximize the cumulative reward over some time horizon $T$, where the reward is the sum of the unknown probabilities of the two chosen arms beating the best arm (Condorcet winner).
 We can quantify performance as minimizing the cumulative regret, either in the strong or weak sense (see Eq.(\ref{eq:strong_regret}) and Eq.(\ref{eq:weak_regret})).

-\textbf{Strong and Weak Regret.} We assume the standard setting that a Condorcet winner exists~\cite{sui2017multi,wu2016double,zoghi2014relative,yue2012k}.
-The Condorcet winner $b^*$ is an arm that is preferred over all the other arms, i.e., $b^* = b_i$ if $\epsilon_{ij}>1/2$ for all $j \in [K] \backslash \{i\}$.
-Throughout this paper, we consider two important performance metrics.
-The first is the \textit{strong regret} (SR), which evaluates the total preference gap between \( b^* \) and both selected arms; (ii) \textit{weak regret} (WR), which compares \( b^* \) only with the better of the two arms.
+\textbf{Strong and weak regret.} Throughout this paper, we assume the standard setting that a \textit{Condorcet winner} (CW) exists~\citep{sui2017multi,wu2016double,zoghi2014relative,yue2012k}.
+The CW denoted as $b^*$ is an arm that is preferred over all the other arms, i.e., $b^* = b_i$ if $\epsilon_{ij}>1/2$ for all $j \in [K] \backslash \{i\}$.
+We consider two performance metrics: (i) \textit{strong regret} (SR), which evaluates the total preference gap between \( b^* \) and both selected arms; (ii) \textit{weak regret} (WR), which compares \( b^* \) only with the better of the two arms.
 Detailed definitions and settings are provided in Appendix~\ref{app:pre}.